NotFex/RKIWebScraping/README.md

 # RKIWebScraping
 Scrapes the Corona-Virus data from the Robert-Koch-Institut and stores it in a database.

-(Currently just a spacer, working on the project rn)
+(Currently just a spacer)
+Will be back at it soon.